-User Experience and User Intent is the New SEO
+User Experience and Intent is the New SEO

 SEO changes quickly over the years, over the months, and sometimes even daily.
 In 2020, whatever is good for your user, is going to be good for your SEO and online visibility.

 SEO is no longer optimizing for search engines; it’s optimizing for users.
-And one of the strategies is creating useful, local content focused on topics that resonate with your target customer.
+And one of the best SEO strategies is creating useful, local content, focused on topics that resonate with your target customer.